Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 37. ### Question37
 In software development, DRY refers to:

-- [ ] Code with low cyclomatic complexity.
+- [ ] Code with low Cyclomatic Complexity.
 - [x] Code with minimal duplication.
 - [ ] Code that has not been peer reviewed.
 - [ ] Code that has been peer reviewed.